-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Consider Salary.com's 2008 Wasting Time at Work survey, which concluded that a "record number" of people waste time at work, up nearly 16 percent from 2007.
+Opinions expressed by Entrepreneur contributors are their own.Consider Salary.com's 2008 Wasting Time at Work survey, which concluded that a "record number" of people waste time at work, up nearly 16 percent from 2007.
 That doesn't bode well for employers, you might think--and before Wednesday, I would have thought so, too.

 I would also have considered computer games a form of "personal internet use," a category that tops the survey's list of popular time-wasting activities.
 Again, as I discovered, maybe not.

 Advertising and design firm TAXI New York, named Strategy Magazine's 2008 Agency of the Year, has come up with a strategy that not only allows for some gaming fun, but also does businesses some good.

 Inspired by the classic "Asteroids" arcade game, players in TAXI's version maneuver a paper rocket that shoots pushpins at crumpled up paper balls and newspaper clippings-cum-enemy craft bearing headlines like "Economic Crisis" and "Turbulent Markets" and even a bar chart that dips dramatically in 2008.